pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 # Sample Spring Boot Application for Pivotal Cloud Cache

-This example app for Pivotal Cloud Cache (PCC) is a Spring Boot application that can be used with a PCC service instance, either with or without TLS enabled for communication within
+This versioned example app for Pivotal Cloud Cache (PCC) is a Spring Boot application that can be used with a PCC service instance, either with or without TLS enabled for communication within